naa986/checkout-for-paypal/checkout-for-paypal/readme.txt

 Your customers will be able to pay for your products using PayPal, Pay Later or Credit Card.
 All you need to do is insert a shortcode into one of your web pages and your website will be ready to go live.

 Checkout for PayPal supports PayPal Sandbox.
 PayPal Sandbox is a simulation environment which allows you to do test purchases between a test buyer and a seller account.
 This is to make sure that your store can process PayPal transactions without any issues.
 It also helps you get prepared before selling to real customers.

-*Note: This is NOT an official PayPal product.*

 === Checkout for PayPal Features ===